michaelcoddington/idiomentum/README.md

-# idiomentum
+# Idiomixer
-The core Idiomentum project (client, server, and API)
+The core Idiomixer project (client, server, and API)